 You can purchase on Amazon (Affiliate)

-Alkazone Balance Your pH, Antioxidants Alkaline Mineral Drops, Single 1.25 Oz Pack, Portable Alkazone is an electrolyte mineral supplement that claims to help balance the pH of the body by increasing its alkalinity.
+Alkazone Balance Your pH, Antioxidants Alkaline Mineral Drops, Single 1.25 Oz Pack, Portable Alkazone is an electrolyte mineral supplement that claims to help balance the body's pH by increasing its alkalinity.
 It is also important to note that excessive consumption of alkaline substances can lead to a condition known as alkalosis, which can cause symptoms like confusion, muscle twitching, and nausea.
 Take it only as a temporary measure.

 You can purchase on Amazon (Affiliate)